cjpais/dca-cbp/README.md

 ## Notes

 You may want to change the dollar value to buy.
-It is set at $5 by default, but I am using $20 for myself.
+It is set at $20 by default.